 With any new, wide-reaching program, having no precedent is challenging, while at the same time providing a wealth of opportunity.
 Our situation was no different.

 An added difficulty, though, was the fact that Esquer and his team at @radical.media had just designed the identity for the Mayor’s Office of Film, Theatre and Broadcasting.
 The “Made in NY” mark had to relate to it closely, while staking its own territory.
 We stressed the relationship between the two by using a consistent shape, a circle.

-New York City has grown to become one of the world’s largest production centers, serving as host to film, television, commercial, musical and theatrical productions.
+Since launching the brand, New York City has grown to become one of the world’s largest production centers, serving as host to film, television, commercial, musical and theatrical productions.
 Today, New York City’s production industry generates over $7 billion annually and employs over 130,000 people.

 Committed to strengthening the city as a global hub for innovation, in 2013, Mayor Michael R. Bloomberg expanded the “Made in NY” mark to welcome and support the local tech community.
 Companies with at least 75% of their development in New York City are eligible to add their names to the growing “We Are Made in NY” list.

 Most recently, the Made in NY brand was adopted by the fashion industry and Made in NY: Fashion was born.
 In collaboration with the private sector, Made in NY: Fashion is responsible for creating, developing, and implementing an array of specific programs to fortify fashion’s design, manufacturing, and educational sectors.
 Made in NY: Fashion serves as an anchor for all facets of the City’s fashion landscape in order to strengthen its sense of community.